feczkob/osm-tile-manager/README.md

     ```

 3. Create a `.env` file in the root of the project and set the following parameters.
-Replace the values with the appropriate paths and coordinates for your desired area.
+Replace the values with the appropriate path, coordinates of the desired area and zoom level(s).
 See `.env.example` for an example.

     ```plaintext